 Consumer World

-shopping (BOSTON) -- Some mainstream retailers tweaked their return policies this year by adding or raising return-by-mail fees or shortening the return window for holiday purchases according to Consumer World's 20th annual return policy survey.
-Amazon, Macy's, Staples, TJ Maxx and Marshalls were among the stores making changes.
+shopping (BOSTON) -- Some mainstream retail chains tweaked their return policies this year by shortening the return window for regular or holiday purchases or by adding other restrictions according to Consumer World's 21st annual return policy survey.
+Target, Kohl's, Amazon, Walmart, Best Buy and Macy's were among the stores making some changes.

 Though some are shorter this year, most stores continue to offer extended holiday return periods whereby gifts purchased as early as October first, such as in Walmart's case, can be returned until mid- to late-January, considerably beyond the normal deadline.
-What hasn't changed is the complexity of stores' return policies that are designed in part to reduce return fraud.
-The combined policies for the 11 chains surveyed amount to over 36,000 words and 78 pages of fine print.
+What hasn't changed is the complexity of stores' return policies that are designed in part to reduce return fraud which amounts to over $100 billion a year according to the National Retail Federation.
+The combined policies of the 11 chains surveyed amount to over 35,000 words and 78 pages of fine print.
+Amazon's return policy alone is 6,300 words and scattered over multiple webpages.

 Please Help Support Consumer World